immxmmi/4-Semester-AAD-HW-3/README.md

-"# ADD--NEWS"
-Homework 3 – News List
+"#Homework 3 – News List"
 Tasks
 • Use a RecyclerView (classical UI) or a LazyColumn (Jetpack Compose), respectively, to display the news items